xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 # optional, to avoid "segments" default (for debugging)
 mode = mixed
 ```

-From TXTP's perspective, it starts with N separate files and every command joins some files that are treated as a single new file, so positions are reassigned.
-End result will be a single "file" that may contain groups within groups.
+From TXTP's perspective, it starts with N separate files and every command joins some files to make a single new "file", so positions are reassigned.
+End result after all grouping will be a single, final "file" that may contain groups within groups.
 It's pretty flexible so you can express similar things in various ways:
 ```
 # commands to make a 6ch with segmented intro + loop:
 introA_2ch.at3